 Rubies are often heat treated to remove purple coloration or inclusions and they are also often subjected to lattice diffusion treatment and dyeing.
 Despite these cleaning treatments being great for the appearance of a ruby, they can make them more vulnerable to damage during normal wear.

 Whether or not your ruby is treated will determine how you should care for it.
-However, all rubies can be cleaned with a warm soapy water and a soft toothbrush.
-If your ruby is untreated, ultrasonic cleaning should also be safe, but it’s recommended that this process is carried out by a professional.
+However, all rubies can be cleaned with warm soapy water and a soft toothbrush.
+If your ruby is untreated, ultrasonic cleaning is safe, but it’s recommended that this process is carried out by a professional.

 Antique ruby jewellery

-Rubies have been used consistently in ruby jewellery throughout history, spanning back all the way to ancient history.
-That means that there are plenty of antique jewellery pieces that feature rubies, especially from the Victorian era onwards.
+Rubies have been used consistently in jewellery spanning back all the way to ancient history.
+Although one of the rarer gemstones, there are plenty of antique jewellery pieces that feature rubies, especially from the Victorian era onwards.

 This stunning mid-century ruby ring features a Burmese ruby set with six round cut diamonds on a 18k white gold setting.